gscopel/firebase-module/README.md

 • UI/UX for a chat module

-Here is a link to the hosted project via Heroku https://react-chat-app-gscopel.herokuapp.com/
+Here is a link to the deployed project via Heroku https://react-chat-app-gscopel.herokuapp.com/